 The frequency and severity of drought in Somalia is unprecedented.
 Seven out of the last eight rainy seasons since 2015 have been poor or failed across the Horn of Africa.
 Families are still reeling from a massive drought in 2016-2017—one of the worst on record—which affected 19.5 million people across East Africa.

 The Challenges for Children in Somalia

-Enduring extreme poverty, conflict and on the brink of famine, children in Somalia need your help.*
+Enduring extreme poverty and on the brink of famine, children in Somalia need your help.*

-- 49% of school-age children are out of school
+- Half of school-age children are out of school

 - 49% of children are engaged in child labor

-As Somalia faces one of it’s worst droughts in decades, alarming numbers of children — an estimated 1.4 million— are suffering from malnutrition, and as many as 275,000 girls and boys are at extreme risk of losing their lives.
+Save the Children has worked in Somalia since 1951.
+As the country faces one of its worst droughts in decades, alarming numbers of children — an estimated 1.4 million— are suffering from malnutrition, and as many as 275,000 girls and boys are at extreme risk of losing their lives.